razman786/blimpy/README.md

 ## [Command line utilities](#command-line-utilities)
 After installation, some command line utilities will be installed:
-* `watutil`, Read/write/plot an .h5 file or a .fil file.
+- `watutil`, Read/write/plot an .h5 file or a .fil file.
-* `rawutil`, Plot data in a guppi raw file.
+- `rawutil`, Plot data in a guppi raw file.
-* `fil2h5`, Convert a .fil file into .h5 format.
+- `fil2h5`, Convert a .fil file into .h5 format.
-* `h52fil`, Convert an .h5 file into .fil format.
+- `h52fil`, Convert an .h5 file into .fil format.
-* `bldice`, Dice a smaller frequency region from (either from/to .h5 or .fil).
+- `bldice`, Dice a smaller frequency region from (either from/to .h5 or .fil).
-* `matchfils`, Check if two .fil files are the same.
+- `matchfils`, Check if two .fil files are the same.
-* `calcload`, Calculate the Waterfall max_load value needed to load the data array for a given file.
+- `calcload`, Calculate the Waterfall max_load value needed to load the data array for a given file.
-* `rawhdr`, Display the header fields of a raw guppi file.
+- `rawhdr`, Display the header fields of a raw guppi file.

 Use the `-h` flag to any of the above command line utilities to display their available arguments.

 ## [Reading blimpy filterbank files in .fil or .h5 format](#reading-blimpy-filterbank-files-in-fil-or-h5-format)
 The `blimpy.Waterfall`  provides a Python API for interacting with filterbank data.
 It supports all BL filterbank data products; see this [example Jupyter notebook](https://github.com/UCBerkeleySETI/blimpy/blob/master/examples/voyager.ipynb) for an overview.

-From the python, ipython or jupiter notebook environments.
+From a Python, iPython or Jupiter notebook environments.

 ```python
 from blimpy import Waterfall